 You can skip issuing the request by disabling it.

-Every requests has one of two concurrency states: parallel or sequential.
-Requests sent in parallel are sent at the same time while sequential requests are send individually.
+Every request has one of two concurrency states: parallel or sequential.
+Requests sent in parallel are sent at the same time, while subsequent requests are sent individually.
 StresStimulus automatically determines a request's concurrency state using factors such as response code and Content-type.
 You can override the default request concurrency state by setting the Concurrency mode property to Parallel or Sequential.